Dharmik1905/plsql-window-functions-ushindi-Victoire/analysis.md

 # Results Analysis

 ## 1) Descriptive (What happened?)
 - The top 25% of customers (top quartile) generated 83% of total revenue.

+        * As Total revenue across all customers: 408,000

+        * Top quartile (top 25% customers) revenue: 340,000

+        * Percentage of total from top quartile: ≈ 83.33%
 - Monthly totals show higher sales in April and June across Kigali and Rubavu.
 - Product `Coffee Beans 1kg` consistently appears in top products per region/quarter.